CaptainOtto/notes/visualStudioIDE.md

-# Useful software for game development

-# IDE's

-I have found the most sucess with using different IDE's for different scenarios but here is my recommendations for them:
+# Visual Studio & Visual Studio Code IDE/Text editors

 ## Visual Studio
 https://visualstudio.microsoft.com/vs/

-Visual studio is usually a solid and plenty used bet.
-Works well in many situations such as your own engine, Unreal, Unity etc.

-Some nice extensions I use are:
+Visual studio is a well known and lot used IDE that can be used for many different situations.
+For example, works great with c/c++ development for either own engine or Unreal Engine.

+Some favorite extensions:
 - UnrealVS for Unreal.
 - [Resharper](https://www.jetbrains.com/resharper/download/#section=offline-installer) great for Unreal development.
 - File icons - or similar extension to make the icons for different file types better.